Mackenzie Brewer

 Biography

 Dr. Mackenzie Brewer received her Ph.D. from Rice University and joined the Baylor faculty in 2018.
-Her research and teaching interests include medical sociology, children and youth, social stratification, and neighborhood context.
-She is currently investigating the impact of consumer debt on child and family well-being.
-Her recent work also examines how community context influences food insecurity among families in the United States.
+Her research and teaching interests include medical sociology, children and youth, and social stratification.
+Her work examines social and economic factors that shape health behaviors and health outcomes for adults and children.
+Some of her current research considers the link between religious involvement and household food insecurity.
+Her recent work also examines the impact of consumer debt on child and family well-being.

 Recent Publications